What will I learn?

 A list of our entry requirements, according to country, is available on our Application Information pages.

-If you apply to this course, your Mathematics and Physics (or related) grades will be required to be at a high level and achieving specific grades in Mathematics and Physics may be a condition of your offer.
+If you apply to this course, your Mathematics and Chemistry grades will be required to be at a high level and achieving specific grades in Mathematics and Chemistry may be a condition of your offer.

 If you have any questions about your qualifications and whether they are suitable for this course, please contact the team.

-Students on this course would typically be looking to progress to a range of undergraduate degrees such as Physics, Physics and Business Studies, and Chemistry.
+Students on this course would typically be looking to progress to a range of undergraduate degrees such as Chemistry.